 - Can I communicate clearly and effectively through email?

-- I have reviewed:
+- You have reviewed:

 - Spring Semester – October 1;